baychub/cb-gsg/docs/usecases/QSR_H3000_use_case.md

 ![QSR H3000 Use Case](../images/QSR_H3000.png)

-This use case demonstrates configuring the Intel&reg; RSP H3000 Devkit Sensors and Intel&reg; RSP Controller Application as deployed in a typical quick serve restaurant (qsr) environment.
+This use case demonstrates configuring the Intel&reg; RSP H3000 Devkit Sensors and Intel&reg; RSP Controller Application as deployed in a typical quick serve restaurant (QSR) environment.

 ## Goals
 - Manage a deployment with two separate facilities of interest ...
 Receiving-Exiting and DryGoods